Thursday, April 28, 2011

 **Every young child has a point when they can't sit quietly any longer.
 I'd like us to share what we do to keep our children quiet or busy at Church.
 Read my ideas below, then link to or comment on yours!

-FOCUS ACTIVITY: Catholic Mass Seek and Find cards
+Catholic Mass Seek and Find cards w/ Mass Bingo

-While I originally wanted to have a set for a Giveaway, I decided to publish them here for FREE.
+I decided to publish my first draft version here for FREE.
 Simply print on card stock or business card paper.
 Have your kids sift through the cards to find the items or parts of Mass as pictured.

 QUIET TOYS